gazebosim/sdf_tutorials/spec_world/tutorial1.md

 ## Creating a box and a sphere on ground plane

 A fully working example of a box and a sphere placed on a ground plane is provided below.
 Note that the `<static>` tag is used in the ground model to indicate that the model does not behave as a dynamic object and should be considered only for its collision and visual properties.
-More about the `<static>` tag can be found in the [Inertial Properties](/tutorials?tut=spec_inertial)
+More about the `<static>` tag can be found in the [Inertial Properties](/tutorials?tut=spec_inertial) documentation.

 ```xml
 <?xml version="1.0" ?>